kishlay11-kr/Laptop-Price-Predictor/README.md

 Interactive web app developed using Streamlit, Deployed as a web service on Render.

-🚀 Demo
+🚀 Demo:-
 🖥️ Check out the live app:https://laptop-price-predictor-z757.onrender.com

-🛠️ Technologies Used
+🛠️ Technologies Used:-
 Python,
 Pandas, NumPy, Scikit-learn,
 Streamlit,